ViewComponent/view_component/README.md

 ### Rendering collections

-Use `with_collection` to render a collection with a component:
+Use `with_collection` to render a ViewComponent with a collection:

 `app/view/products/index.html.erb`
 ``` erb